newmaterialco/fieldday-ios-sdk/README.md

 ## Installation

-You can add FieldDay iOS SDK using Swift Package Manager.
+You can add the FieldDay iOS SDK using Swift Package Manager.
 - From the File menu, select Add Packages...
 - Enter the repo's URL
 ```